Publish hosted imagery layers

 6. Select the raster type of your input imagery from the drop-down menu.
 The raster type metadata is used to display, correct, and process the imagery in a consistent manner.

 Each raster type contains unique metadata specific to the sensor and image parameters.
-This option is only available if you select One Mosaicked Image as the layer configuration.
+This option is only available if you select One Mosaicked Image or Image Collection as the layer configuration.
 For all other configuration types, the only supported raster type is Raster Dataset.

 7. Click the Configure properties button to specify the properties for the selected raster type.